DeceulaerAdrien/chat/README.md

 We have to make a real time chat using node.js , express.js and socket.io

+Steps :

-step 1 : Register
+- Register
-step 2 : login/logout
+- login/logout
-step 3 : message
+- message

 [link]()